Minnesota: Lake Wobegon Trail

 DAY 5: We will rise early to finish our ride on the trail as we cycle to the Blanchard Dam over the Mississippi River.
 We’ll enjoy a picnic lunch in the small town of Bowlus before shuttling back to the Abbey.

 Once back at the guesthouse, you can choose to hike some of the miles of trails surrounding us.
 Walk around the lake to the historic stone chapel or through the wetlands on a boardwalk.
 Visit the pottery studio where the potters use clay dug locally and glazes made only of natural materials like ashes from the burning of navy bean straw.
 You can take a tour of the Abbey Church or even pray with the monks if you’d like.
-We’ll head into town for our last dinner together tonight and to celebrate our completion of the entire trail.
+We’ll celebrate our completion of the entire trail together tonight at dinner.
 36 or 44 miles.

 DAY 6: After breakfast, we will shuttle back to Minneapolis.
 We’ll say our good-byes at the airport by 10:30am or our starting hotel by 11:00am.